 To easily apply a treatment for dog lice, you may want to shave your dog’s coat.
 This way you can directly apply the treatment to the exposed skin.

 It is important to consider that topical treatment should be applied more than once.
-Dog lice have a longer life cycle.
+Dog lice have a long life cycle.
 The adult female lice have a 4-week lifespan and produce eggs every day.
-The eggs hatch in 1 to 2 weeks, then become fleas, until they eventually become full-grown adults that lay eggs.
+The eggs hatch in 1 to 2 weeks, then begin feasting on your pet, until they eventually become full-grown adults that lay eggs.

 You should also treat your dog’s beddings, toys, grooming tools, and other objects that may have been infected with dog lice.
-Refrain from leaving your dog in pet shelters or a grooming facility as lice may also originate from these places.
+Heat kills lice, just make sure that you dry everything on your dryers high setting for at least 20 minutes.